-There are two bus lines that have daily service from Prague to Budapest that you can compare and book on Wanderu.
-Of these two carriers, FlixBus usually offers more choice, with 12 scheduled trips per day.
+There are two bus lines that have daily service from Prague to Budapest that you can search and book on Wanderu.
+Of these two carriers, FlixBus usually offers more choice, with 31 scheduled trips per day.

-Book Arda Tur from Prague to Budapest from $23.
-Typically there is one Arda Tur schedule per day from Prague to Budapest and you can expect on average to pay for a Arda Tur ticket to Budapest.
-In Prague, Arda Tur departs to Budapest from Prague Florenc Central Bus Station .
-In Budapest, Arda Tur arrives at Üllői út 131 .
+Book Arda Tur from Prague to Budapest from $35.
+There are 1 Arda Tur schedules from Prague to Budapest and you can expect on average to pay for a Arda Tur ticket to Budapest.
+In Prague, Arda Tur departs to Budapest from Prague Florenc Bus Station and no other station.
+In Budapest, Arda Tur arrives at Üllői út 131 and no other station.

-On weekends, Arda Tur offers 1 trip per day and you could expect to pay for a one way ticket for your weekend getaway trip to Budapest.
+On weekends, Arda Tur offers 1 trip per day and you could expect to pay for a weekend getaway trip to Budapest.

 Frequently Asked Questions